trueos/trueos-docs/trueos-handbook/introducing.rst

   system enhancements.
 Additionally, the Update Manager is used to upgrade the operating system or update installed software.

+  Currently, users can choose to follow one of two "tracks" for updates:
+  UNSTABLE and STABLE.
+UNSTABLE updates are the "bleeding edge" of TrueOS development, for those users who want to test bugfixes and new features.
+STABLE updates are less frequent, but more reliable.
+  These updates benefit from the testing and patches submitted by our UNSTABLE testers.

 * **Virus-free:** |trueos| is unaffected by viruses, spyware, or other malware (see :ref:`Security`).

 * **No defragmentation:** |trueos| hard drives never need to be defragmented and are formatted with OpenZFS, a self-healing filesystem.

 * **Laptop support:** Provides power saving, swap space encryption, and automatic switching between wired and wifi network connections.
 The